 Agentic System BOM

 Why this page exists.
-Enterprise buyers can approve agentic remediation faster when they can inspect the system like a supply chain: which agents exist, what they can touch, which MCP connectors they use, which policies constrain them, and which evidence proves current state.
+Enterprise reviewers can approve agentic remediation faster when they can inspect the system like a supply chain: which agents exist, what they can touch, which MCP connectors they use, which policies constrain them, and which evidence proves current state.

 The product bet